facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 ![siro_sandbox_screenshot](https://user-images.githubusercontent.com/6557808/230213487-f4812c2f-ec7f-4d68-9bbe-0b65687f769b.png)

 # Overview
-This is a 3D interactive GUI app for testing various pieces of SIRo, e.g. rearrangement episode datasets, Fetch and Spot robots, humanoids (controllers, animation, skinning), trained agent policies, batch rendering and other visualization.
+This is a 3D interactive GUI app for testing various pieces of Habitat 3.0, e.g. rearrangement episode datasets, Fetch and Spot robots, humanoids (controllers, animation, skinning), trained agent policies, batch rendering and other visualization.

 # Known Issues
 * When using HSSD scenes (see below), the app has bad runtime perf on older Macbooks (2021 is fine; 2019 is bad).
 See "Workaround for poor runtime perf on slower machines".